neondatabase/website/content/release-notes/2023-08-15-storage-and-compute.md

 ### Postgres version update

-Support Postgres versions were updated to 14.9 and 15.4, respectively.
+Supported Postgres versions were updated to 14.9 and 15.4, respectively.

 ### BYPASSRLS added to the neon_superuser role